joannasara/threats-mitigation-base/README.md

 The parquet files should be used for experimentation:
 1. To run an experiment, put a parquet file inside the `./data/evaluation` folder of the VM and specify the relevant filename in `configuration.yml`
-2. Download `/metadata` folder from Azure blob and put it in the `threats-mitigation-base` root folderas such:
+2. Download `/metadata` folder from Azure blob and put it in the `threats-mitigation-base` root folder as such:
 <pre>
  |- threats-mitigation-base
     | - data